Kentucky man now charged with 3 murders, shooting at lawman

-Authorities say a man captured after allegedly shooting at a state police trooper has now been charged with killing an eastern Kentucky couple and their adult son.
+A man accused of shooting at a state police trooper rushing to the scene of a triple slaying has been charged in the murders of an eastern Kentucky couple and their adult son, police said Thursday.

-Kentucky State Police said Thursday that three murder charges were filed against Paul Douglas Sizemore, who was captured Wednesday when officers found him walking on a nearby road.
+Investigators connected the slayings to the attack on the trooper after the suspect, Paul Douglas Sizemore, was captured Wednesday.

-Sizemore was initially charged with attempted murder of a police officer for allegedly ramming his car into a police cruiser and shooting at a trooper who responded to the killings.
-The trooper wasn’t injured and Sizemore fled the scene on foot Monday evening.
+Information gathered from the initial investigation led police to charge Sizemore with three murder counts, said Kentucky State Police Master Trooper Jody Sims.
+Sizemore was questioned by police after his capture while walking down the middle of a road.

-Sizemore was charged after he was questioned about the shootings of 64-year-old Larry Bowling, his 61-year-old wife, Norma, and their 38-year-old son, Chad.
+Sizemore, 52, also is charged with attempted murder of a police officer.
+He fled on foot Monday evening after allegedly ramming his car into a police cruiser and shooting at the trooper, state police said.
+The trooper, Ethan Lewis, wasn’t injured.

 Most Read Nation & World Stories